TheSpaghettiDetective/obico-server/website/docs/user-guides/optimal-camera-setup.md

 </div>

-## Frequently-Asked-Questions about camera angle
+## Frequently-Asked-Questions about camera angle {#frequently-asked-questions-about-camera-angle}

-### Can The Detective work with the camera at the top and looking straight down?
+### Can The Detective work with the camera at the top and looking straight down? {#can-the-detective-work-with-the-camera-at-the-top-and-looking-straight-down}

 Yes.
 The Detective can work with almost any camera angle, because she has seen all kinds of different camera setup from thousands of the users.

 Having said that, The Detective does a slightly better job at detecting failures when the camera is mounted on the side, slightly looking down about 15 degrees angle.

-### Can The Detective work with extruder-mounted camera?
+### Can The Detective work with extruder-mounted camera? {#can-the-detective-work-with-extruder-mounted-camera}

 Barely.
 Users have reported some success stories in which The Detective did a decent job with extruder cameras.
 But it's a little hit or miss.
 Avoid extruder-mounted camera if you have a choice.

-## Good Lighting
+## Good Lighting {#good-lighting}

 Even if you are not a top photographer, you can get an optimal lighting condition by following a few simple rules: